FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

     (names of the headers) which content is hidden in the logs.
 Names of the HTTP headers are not case-sensitive.

+GNMI-specific settings:

+- **gnmi-logging:message-types** - gNMI message types that are enabled to be logged.
+    Names of the message types must be specified using upper-case format.

 Global settings that are common in all logging brokers:

 - **hidden-types** - Value of leaf or leaf-list that uses one of these